Semester Hour System

 The scholastic requirements presented in this section define the nature of satisfactory academic achievement and are designed to uphold the standards of the university.
 Students who fail to meet these requirements will be subject to academic penalties.

-Once placed on probation, students will remain on probation for each enrollment period until they have earned a 2.0 cumulative average.
+Once placed on probation, students will remain on probation for each semester until they have earned a 2.0 cumulative grade point average.

-Students are in good standing if they are eligible to continue or to enroll at the university, even while on scholastic probation.
+Students who are on scholastic probation are eligible to continue to enroll at the university.

-A student who is already on scholastic probation and who earns less than a 2.0 grade point average in a given semester will be suspended.
+A student who is on academic probation and who does not achieve a semester GPA of 2.0 will be placed on suspension warning.

-Students cannot be suspended from the university on the basis of work taken during a summer term.
+Students cannot be suspended from the university on the basis of work taken during a summer term/semester.